chrlzs/iso/README.md

-# Isometric Game Engine
+# Isometric Game Engine Monorepo

-A isometric game engine built with PixiJS.
+A monorepo for isometric game engine projects built with PixiJS.

-## Features
+## Projects

+### Core Library (@iso-game/core)

+The core library contains shared components for isometric game development:

-- WebGL-based rendering for optimal performance
+- WebGL-based rendering with PixiJS
-- Object pooling to minimize garbage collection
-- Efficient texture atlas system
+- Isometric world with tile-based grid and chunk management
 - Component-based entity system
+- Building placement and construction systems
-- Isometric world with tile-based grid
+- UI components with a cyberpunk aesthetic
 - Camera controls with zoom and pan
-- Debug tools for performance monitoring
+- Performance monitoring and optimization
-- Day/night cycle with lighting effects
+- Day/night cycle
-- Inventory system with items and equipment
+- Inventory and character systems
-- Character system with health and energy
 - Structure system for buildings and objects

-- Simple UI system with panels and buttons
+### Isometric PoC (@iso-game/isometric-poc)

+The original proof of concept isometric game that demonstrates the core library's capabilities.

+### Prison Tycoon (@iso-game/prison-tycoon)

+An isometric prison tycoon game built on top of the core library.

 ## Getting Started